aws-samples/aws-security-odyssey/SID402Workshop/3_AutoSecRemediation/README.md

 ### Overview

 The Security Enhancement Project at IthaCorp is continuing to progress and you decide its time to implement responsive controls in order to automate remediation of security baseline deviations.
-This will help reduce overhead on the engineering team and allow them to focus on you several strategic initiatives.
+This will help reduce overhead on the engineering team and allow them to focus on several strategic initiatives.

 #### Monitoring Security Groups with AWS Config